Skip to main content

 2 mentions Positive Neutral Negative

-• “Maybe it had to do with the constant frame drops I was getting, because on top of all of those other design issues, Flickerframe Shutter Festival is extremely badly optimized.”
+• “Maybe it had to do with the constant frame drops I was getting, because on top of all those other design issues, Flickerframe Shutter Festival is extremely badly optimized.”

 • story